-Another advantage of these agreements would be the incentives that are created.
+Another advantage of these agreements is the incentives created.
 If an investor or lender provides funds for school, and that student does not get a job, they are out of luck.
-If the lenders and investors can help that student find a job, they will start collecting on their initial investment.
+If the lenders and investors can help that student find a job, they will make money.
 Instead of negative credit reporting and collection calls, we would have job placement assistance and career counseling.

 Income-Share Agreement Cons

 The problem with an income share agreement is that a student is betting against himself or herself.
-The investor or lender expects that the earning ability of the student will exceed the amount of the initial payment during school.
-The student takes the deal because he or she is worried that they might not be able to pay back the amount in full.
+The investor or lender expects to make a profit on the deal.
+The student takes the deal because they are worried that they might not be able to pay back the amount in full.

 Reading the Fine Print